creativcoder/gsoc16/roadmap/week1.md

 Which serves to provide, a wrapper for client requests (the `LoadData`) that are controlled by service workers, to allow to send an Optional CustomResponse, to the network code.

 - [ ] - Hooking the interface's receiver side to ScriptThread's Event Loop.
-The script thread needs a seperate channel pair to receive events.
+The script thread needs a seperate channel pair to receive the network side's sender, which needs to be created at the instantiation of the script thread.
+Then inside `handle_msg()`, we match on the received events, and if we get the the sender, we check whether the current document, is controlled by any active service worker.
+If it is, then we send a custom response, to the sender.